prayansh/ThunderBot/README.md

 ## Running ReliefBot

-1. Run `pip install py4j` on the command line (one time setup).
-2. Look in rlbot.cfg and modify as desired.
+1. Look in rlbot.cfg and modify as desired.
-3. Prepare a game in Rocket League, per the instructions at https://github.com/drssoccer55/RLBot/wiki/Setup-Instructions
+2. Prepare a game in Rocket League, per the instructions at https://github.com/drssoccer55/RLBot/wiki/Setup-Instructions
-4. Launch the java component of ReliefBot.
+3. Launch the java component of ReliefBot.
 You've got options:
-   - In IntelliJ, right click on `java/src/tarehart/rlbot/AgentEntryPoint.java` and choose Run or Debug
+   - In IntelliJ, right click on `java/src/tarehart/rlbot/GrpcServer.java` and choose Run or Debug
    - Or, on the command line, run `gradlew.bat run`
-5. On the command line, run `python runner.py`
+4. On the command line, run `python runner.py`

 ## Tournament Submissions